sam623/python_algorithms_and_data_structures/Big_O_Notation/Big_O_Notation.md

 # Big O Notation

-Big O notation is a mathematical tool widley used to analyze the time and space complexity of algorithms.
+Big O notation is a mathematical tool widely used to analyze the time and space complexity of algorithms.
 Below is the list of functions commonly used to classify this complexity.
 <br />

 <p align="center">